 Applies to: Windows 10, Windows 8, Windows 7, Windows Vista, Windows XP, Windows Server 2019, Windows Server 2016, Windows Server 2012 (R2), Small Business Server 2011, Windows Server 2008 (R2) and Windows Server 2003 (R2).

-However, not every software can complete this task well.
-There is data loss and system damage risk while re-partitioning disk drives with 3rd-party program.
-To resize allocated partitions, the parameters in MBR, DBR and other place of associated disk, partition and files must be modified correctly.
+There are many partitioning software in the market, but you'd better back up in advance and run the safest tool, because there is potential data loss and system damage risk.
+While re-partitioning disk drive, the parameters of associated disk, partition and files must be modified correctly.
 Any software error or hardware issue could cause part of the parameters failed to be modified.
 If it happens, system, partition and/or data will be damaged.

 Thanks to the unique 1 Second Rollback, Cancel-at-well and Virtual Mode technologies, NIUBI Partition Editor keeps everything intact after resizing partitions, furthermore, it is much faster because of the advanced file-moving algorithm.
 It is helpful especially to a Windows server with large amount of files.

-How to add free space to C drive from D drive
+2. How to add free space to C drive from D or other partition

 In most of PCs and servers, there's another partition such as D or E on the same disk.
 And in most cases, there's plenty of free space in either partition.
 You can shrink this partition, then part of free unused space will be converted to Unallocated, and then you can add this Unallocated space to C drive.
 During this process, Operating System, programs and anything else keep the same with before.

-Steps to add space to system C drive from D (the contiguous partition):
+Steps to add space to C drive from D (the contiguous partition):

 - Download NIUBI Partition Editor, right click D: drive and select "Resize/Move Volume", drag left border towards right in the pop-up window.
 (Or enter an amount in the box of Unallocated space before).
 Then Unallocated space will be made on the left side of D.